Garvald, South Lanarkshire

-Garvald is a small settlement on the boundary between the Scottish Borders and South Lanarkshire, Scotland.
+Garvald (Scottish Gaelic: An Garbh Allt, meaning the rough burn) is a small settlement on the boundary between the Scottish Borders and South Lanarkshire, Scotland.

 Garvald home farm is a community farm and residential social enterprise site established in 1987 for adults, some with learning difficulties and managed by the Garvald Trust.

 The area has a former sand and gravel quarry that is now restored for other uses.